Does the Moon Rise in the East

 SE rise

-Moon rises in the southeast, follows a low shallow arc, sets quickly.
-Summer full moons in the north are brief and hug the horizon.
+For the same observer, the Moon generally rises in the southeast and follows a lower, shallower arc that sets quickly.
+Northern summer full moons are typically brief and hug the horizon.

 Day 1